ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	BMI.

 	Assume we are intersted in capturing *smoking* as a risk exposure.
-If the outcome of interest is pneumoconiosis, we will be interested in a subject's full history of smoking.
+If the outcome of interest is lung cancer, we will be interested in a subject's full history of smoking.
 This might include:

 	a) if the subject has ever been a regular smoker